| | | | | | | | |

 Instructions

-• Prepare the slow-roasted tomatoes - click the link up above for the recipe.
+• Prepare the slow-roasted tomatoes on a baking sheet - click here for the recipe.

-• Cook the ravioli in salted water per instructions.
-Ladle soup into serving bowls then add some cooked ravioli, shredded parmesan cheese, and freshly chopped basil to the top.
-Serve immediately.
-Enjoy.
+• Ladle soup into serving bowls, then add some cooked ravioli, shredded Parmesan cheese, and freshly chopped basil to the top.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking